-A Public Card is a Guru Card that can be accessed by anyone with just the link — no login needed.
+A public Card is a Guru Card that can be accessed by anyone with just the link — no login is needed.
 Anyone with the link can view this entire Card, including its images and files, even if they are outside of your Guru team.
-This means that you can share knowledge in Guru with everyone from your friends, hiring candidates, LinkedIn followers, and everyone in between.
+This means that you can share knowledge in Guru with everyone from your friends, business partners, LinkedIn followers, and everyone in between.

 What can Public Cards be used for?